Agoric/documentation/main/reference/ertp-api/amount-math.md

 Recall that `BigInt`s are written with an `n` at the end: `10n`, `137n`, etc.

-## Brand parameters
+## Brand Parameters

-Note that many `AmountMath` methods have a `brand` argument, either required or optional.
-For the ones with an optional `brand` argument, you should use it if you need to do an "absolute" check on the brand in the `amount` argument(s).
+Note that many `AmountMath` methods have a `brand` parameters.
+For the ones with an optional `brand` argument, you should use it if you need to do an "absolute" check on the brand in the `amount` argument.
 In this case, you want to use the `brand` you got from the issuer (or from Zoe) as the optional parameter to compare the `amount` `brand`(s) to.
 If they are not equal, an error is thrown.